helidon-io/helidon/docs/modules/webclient.md

 ## Setting Protocol configuration

-Individual protocols can be customized using the `protocol-config` parameter.
+Individual protocols can be customized using the `protocol-configs` parameter.

 ### Setting up protocol configuration in your code